genewr-amz/aws-cli-resources/kr-id-runbook.md

 ## Begin Investigation
 Navigate to the **aws-cli-resources/iam-queries** folder

-In this folder you will find several CLI skeletons to assist in your investigation.
+In this folder you will find two CLI skeletons to assist in your investigation.

 Below is an example of how to modify and run the skeletons:

-Each Skeleton will require you includde the correct **logGroupName** and **Endtime** values, to run sucessfully.
+Each Skeleton will require you include the correct **logGroupName** and **Endtime** values, to run sucessfully.
 To get the current endime period you can run the following command:

     ```bash
-    date +%s
+    date +%s #you can use this command to get teh current date.
     ```

     Sample of the json content: